Notproginfinix/phhusson-treble_experimentations/Samsung-Galaxy-A02s.md

 The TWRP recovery mentioned above has a file that has been mentioned called **vbmeta_disabler.tar**.
 You should flash this before installing a custom recovery.

-The above file should be also flashed before installing the patched recovery.
+The above file should be also flashed after installing the patched recovery.

 #### Choosing the right GSI and other stuff